drewmiranda-gl/Graylog-Upload-Content-Pack/README.md

 1. Upload the contents of the `.json` file (content pack)
 2. Install the content pack using the id and rev (version) from the `.json` file
+3. Check if old version of same content pack contains any unique content, if it does not, uninstall it so there is no duplicate content (e.g. dashboards)
+    * Use `--remove-dups` argument.
+Disabled by default.

 Rudimentary error checking verifies the uploaded json succeeded (HTTP 201) before attempting to call the install API URI.